Distilling Specialized Orders for Visual Generation: Our Method: Ordered AR Self-Distillation

 While the computational complexity during training remains comparable to that of raster-scan AR models, our inference procedure results in a higher computation cost as it requires $\frac{N(N+1)}{2}$ forward pass to generate an image, where N denotes the number of patches in an image.
-However, the time complexity remains low as the token distribution for each location is computed in parallel at each step.
+However, we employ the following optimizations to keep the time complexity low.
+In practice, we find that the inference time of our method is comparable to that of standard AR models.
+We attribute this to the power of modern GPUs, which can efficiently parallelize the computations required for evaluating multiple candidate locations at each step.

+\textbf{Parallel Querying.} At each generation step i, we evaluate all $N-1+i$ possible next locations in parallel, in a single forward pass.
+For the RandAR approach, each input consists of the previously generated tokens interleaved with their corresponding position tokens, followed by the position tokens for all possible next locations (queries).
+To ensure predictions are independent, the attention mask is modified at each step to prevent queries from attending to each other.

-Additionally, we adapt the KV-caching mechanism \cite{ramesh2021zero} to speed up inference and provide a pseudo-code of our implementation in the Appendix.
+\textbf{Optimized KV-Caching.} For the RandAR approach, we only populate the KV-Cache with the interleaved image and position tokens corresponding to the previously selected locations.
+For the $\sigma$-GPT approach, we adapt the KV-caching mechanism \cite{ramesh2021zero} to speed up inference and provide a pseudo-code of our implementation in the Appendix.